 a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

-What is the BEST lens for a Yellowstone Safari?
+What’s the BEST Lens for a Yellowstone Safari?

 A lens for photographing big wildlife